Delicious Parmesan Baked Scallops: Easy Gourmet Recipe at Home

 Frequently Asked Questions

-5. How do I know when my cookies are done baking?
+How do I know when the scallops are done?

 Additional Resources